AndrasKovacs/elaboration-zoo/06-sigma-unification/README.md

 ## elabzoo-sigma-unification

 Unification modulo sigma types.
 WIP.
-Currently this package supports only eta-expansion and currying for metavariables, whereas Agda for instance also supports currying bound variables in local scope.
-I'm thinking about a different approach which should be significantly more efficient and powerful than the Agda solution.
+Currently this package actually implements an experimental extended pattern unification algorithm which grew out of a less capable implementation.
+I'll put it somewhere more appropriate later